Sapnavijay2812/url-shortner/README.md

 For further enhancement, an auto-complete functionality can be implemented, which suggests search terms as the user types, providing a more intuitive user experience.

-Internal Working of the Project
-The project's internal working can be divided into two main tasks:

-Task 1: Implementing Search Functionality
-To implement the search functionality, different approaches can be considered:

-Option 1: Retrieve all data and filter on the frontend (not recommended): This approach involves fetching all the data from the database and performing the filtering process on the client-side.
-However, this approach may result in performance issues, especially when dealing with large datasets.

-Option 2: Classic query iteration: This approach involves querying the database and iterating through all the data to find the desired results.
-While it is a viable solution, it may not be efficient for large datasets.

-Option 3: Mongo Atlas Search (recommended): This approach involves utilizing Mongo Atlas Search, which allows for efficient text-based search capabilities.
-By setting up search indexes, the search functionality can be optimized, providing faster and more accurate results.

-For further enhancement, an auto-complete functionality can be implemented, which suggests search terms as the user types, providing a more intuitive user experience.

 # Task 2: Implementing Authentication with JWT
 To implement authentication using JSON web tokens, the following steps are typically involved: